rajington/windowsapp/README.md

 * Add option to auto-reload your config file when it changes
 * Add a repl somehow?
 Not sure the best UI yet...
 * Make config loader choose the config with the latest timestamp?
-* Make "config loaded" alert show which config has been used
 * Bug Kyle to make some nice JS helper functions for NSColor maybe?
 * Maybe add some API functions for other things
   * `api.open(appNameOrPath)`